 In countries where getting loans to invest in a business can be very difficult, communities have started to form their own systems of credit.
 In Kenya, this has seen the rise of harambee (Swahili for “all pull together”).
 Harambee is a popular tradition of community improvement.
 It works through a group contribution to a common cause or goal that benefits the community as a whole.
 One example of this type of goal could be education.

-When the community crowdfund money, everyone hold each other accountable.
+When the community crowdfund money, everyone holds each other accountable.
 This also helps them to see the tangible effects of their investments.

 Latin America: Tanda